sabahoth-Exercises/Test/README.md

 - Mongoose: will help to connect with db (easy to use).
 - dotenv: get password vars from .env file.
 - bcryptjs: will encrypt our passwords.
-- express-unless: to conditionally skip a middleware when a condition is met.<br/>This is particularly helpful when used in conjunction with custom authentication middleware.